top of page

 Differences

-For the most part, the apparent differences are only superficial yet are mentioned for clarification within regards to cultural perceptions.
+For the most part, the apparent differences are only superficial as far as the specific cultural developments over time and their various independent formation of concepts and shared cross cultural contributions, yet are mentioned for clarification within regards to cultural perceptions.

 1. Cosmological Framework